 Dr Geoff Mitchell

-Geoff is currently a Digital Strategist with the Brisbane City Council.
-He has over 30 years’ experience as an academic, and IT professional in government agencies, private sector organisations and Higher Education institutions.
-Geoff has more than 18 years’ experience in the Higher Education sector across Australia and New Zealand including roles as the Director of Learning Environments and Technology Services at QUT, Director of the University Teaching Development Centre at Victoria University of Wellington, and the Manager of the Educational Products and Services at Griffith University.
-Prior to Council he was the Digital and Emerging Technology Manager at Virgin Australia.
+Geoff is a Digital Strategist with the Brisbane City Council.
+He has over 30 years’ experience as an academic and an IT professional in government agencies, private sector organisations and higher education institutions.
+Geoff has more than 18 years’ experience in the Higher Education sector across Australia and New Zealand, including roles as the Director of Learning Environments and Technology Services at QUT, Director of the University Teaching Development Centre at Victoria University of Wellington, and the Manager of Educational Products and Services at Griffith University.
+Prior to working for Brisbane City Council, he was the Digital and Emerging Technology Manager at Virgin Australia.

-Geoff has been involved with the AIE Institute since 2019 and is the Chair of the Course advisory Committee and a member of the Academic Board.
+Geoff has been involved with AIE Institute since 2019 and is an Independent Director, the Chair of the Course Advisory Committee and a member of the Academic Board.

-Scott is the Entrepreneurial Fellow at the ANU School of Law where he research and teaches in the areas of blockchain, smart contracts, and innovative delivery of legal services.
-Prior to joining academe, Scott had a varied career as a lawyer on lobbyist.
-He was first admitted to practice in 1992 and held an unrestricted practicing certificate from 1996-2017, during which time he launched Chamberlain Law Firm.
+Scott is the Entrepreneurial Fellow at the ANU School of Law where he researches and teaches in the areas of blockchain, smart contracts, and innovative delivery of legal services.
+Scott had a varied career as a lawyer, being first admitted to practice in 1992 and holding an unrestricted practicing certificate from 1996 to 2017, during which he launched Chamberlain Law Firm.